Advice and Insights for Parents of Children with ADHD

 David: Brandi, since you introduced the subject of "parental guilt"-- earlier you said you felt very guilty when you found out your children had ADHD.
 Can you talk about that a bit?
 Your feelings and how they have changed over the years, if at all?
 Also, how you have coped with that guilt?

 Brandi Valentine: I didn't feel guilty about the ADD ADHD diagnosis.
-That part was the big relief.
+That part was a big relief.
 Most of my guilt has come from the fact that, for so many years, I was told that my son's problems were a product of my inability to parent.
 I was told this by school professionals, medical doctors, family members, etc. The ADHD diagnosis lifted some of that guilt, by telling me that I was not responsible for what was happening to my son, but then, new guilt issues stepped in.

 Many family members accuse me of making a "momma's boy" out of my son, using the ADD/ADHD as an "excuse."
 Knowing that your child takes a class 2 substance like Ritalin, with possible side-effects not yet known, adds some guilt, as well as what the label of special education has done to my child with regards to his future.
 And then too, the fact that I consented to have him committed to a psychiatric facility for 2 weeks.